Michal Jan Rozbicki, Ph.D.

 "Crisis in Ukraine: Significance for Poland, the United States, and Beyond," an international colloquium co-organized with the SLU Center for International and Comparative Law, September 17, 2014. panelist

-"The Sochi Olympics: Promise and Perils," a round table discussion on February 21, 2014.
-Co-sponsored by departments of History, Modern and Classical Languages, and Politcal Science, he Russian and East European Area Studies, and the Center for International Studies.
+"The Sochi Olympics: Promise and Perils," a roundtable discussion on February 21, 2014.
+Co-sponsored by departments of History, Modern and Classical Languages, Political Science, Russian and East European Area Studies, and the Center for International Studies.
 Panelist

 "The Ukrainian Crisis and its International Impact" symposium sponsored by Saint Louis University's Boeing Institute of International Business and the Center for Intercultural Studies, March 27, 2014.
 Panelist.